Used to

 Used to vs. past simple

-When we talk about habits in the past, we can normally use either used to or the past simple.
-The meaning is almost the same, but used to emphasizes that it was a habit.
-It's like the difference between solía comer and comía in Spanish.
+When talking about past habits, we can use either the past simple or used to.
+The meaning is almost the same, but used to makes it clear that it was a habit.

-🔹 Cuando hablamos de hábitos en el pasado, normalmente podemos usar tanto used to como el past simple.
-El significado es casi el mismo, pero used to enfatiza que era un hábito.
+🔹 Cuando hablamos de hábitos del pasado, podemos usar el past simple o used to.
+El significado es casi el mismo, pero used to deja claro que era un hábito.

-However, for one-time actions, we cannot use used to.
-We can only use the past simple.
+However, for one-time actions, we can only use the past simple, not used to.

-🔹 Sin embargo, para acciones puntuales, no podemos usar used to.
-Solamente podemos usar el past simple.
+🔹 Sin embargo, para acciones puntuales, solo podemos usar el past simple, no used to.

 Yesterday I went to the gym.
 (Ayer fui al gimnasio).